-Ashley Pellegrini: Born in Hove, East Sussex, resident in Ridge for 28 years, since moving from London to become a secondary school headteacher in Poole.
+Ashley Pellegrini: Born in Hove, East Sussex, resident in Ridge for 30 years, since moving from London to become a secondary school headteacher in Poole.
 Now retired from headship.
 Experience of educational consultancy, working with schools on various national government initiatives and mentoring potential school leaders.
 Mad keen on dogs, owning a Briard, a French cattle herding dog, necessitating many long rural and seaside walks.
-A member of Arne Parish Council.
 A strong advocate of comprehensive education.
 Passionate that education should provide the route for students of all backgrounds and abilities to aim for and achieve the very best.
 Vice-Chair of Governors and Chair of the Teaching and Learning Committee.

 Tracy Drake: I am a single parent with a family history of attending The Purbeck School.
 I have one son who has completed all of his educational life at the various schools in Wareham (Lady St Mary, Wareham Middle and now Purbeck).
-He has recently achieved a good level of success in his A levels in the Upper Sixth and is taking a gap year prior to going to University to study Business Management.
+He achieved a good level of success in his A levels in the Upper Sixth at Purbeck and is now attending Bath Spa University studying Business Management.

 On leaving The Purbeck School at 18, I attended Portsmouth University where I achieved a BA (Hons) in Politics and then joined the Civil Service.
-I have worked for the Ministry of Defence for 32 years carrying out a variety of jobs including; finance, HR, management training, commercial and property management.
-I currently work at the Armour Centre in Bovington where I am the Civilian Business Advisor.
+I have worked for the Ministry of Defence for 34 years carrying out a variety of jobs including; finance, HR, management training, commercial and property management.
+I currently work at the Armour Centre in Bovington Camp where I am the Senior Budget Manager, HR and Business Advisor.
 I have served as a Governor for 10 years now, initially at Lady St Mary as a Governor then as the Chair prior to joining The Purbeck School in 2014.